TAP-GGC/TheBeepBops/README.md

 ## :memo: Publications
 1.Sanaa Boddie, Hector Cruz, Jay Tak, Gunay Cengiz, Cindy Robertson. mBot Adventures: Using robots to teach block coding and algorithmic thinking, Consortium for Computing Sciences in Colleges: Southeastern Region (CCSC:SE), November 1-2, 2024, Greenville, SC
+2. Sanaa Boddie, Hector Cruz, Jay Tak, Gunay Cengiz, Cindy Robertson. mBot Adventures: Using robots to teach block coding and algorithmic thinking, CREATE Symposium, November 14, 2024, Lawrenceville, GA

 ## :open_hands: Outreach

 1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Class Workshops</b>, October 21-25, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>CCSC:SE</b>, November 1-2, 2024, Furman University: to present the project to fellow IT students and professors from various universities.
-3. <b>CREATE Symposium</b>, November 14, 2024, Georgia Gwinnett College: to present the project to non-IT and IT students, professors, and other attendees.
+4. <b>CREATE Symposium</b>, November 14, 2024, Georgia Gwinnett College: to present the project to non-IT and IT students, professors, and other attendees.
-4. <b>S3 (Super Saturday Series)</b>, November 16, 2024, Georgia Gwinnett College: to promote the IT field and educate middle school students.
+5. <b>S3 (Super Saturday Series)</b>, November 16, 2024, Georgia Gwinnett College: to promote the IT field and educate middle school students.

 ## :mag_right: Similar Projects